 Bid Whist is a comparatively new game of the Whist family.
 In certain regions, it has gained a considerable following.
-The original version was invented by Hubert Phillips.
 Since then, some of the rules have changed.
 The conventions that follow are based on R. Wesley Agee's booklet How to Play Bid Whist.

 Four people play in partnerships of two against two, with partners sitting opposite each other.
 Partners may be chosen by mutual agreement or by drawing cards from a pack spread face down.
 The two highest cards are partners, and the person with the highest card deals first.

 The standard 52-card pack is used, plus the big and little jokers.
 As in many bridge games, two packs of cards of contrasting back design are recommended.
 While one pack is being dealt, the other can be shuffled for the next deal.

 The cards rank either from ace (high) down to deuce or from ace (high) down to king.
 Herein lies the main characteristic of Bid Whist and one of the most original features of any card game.
 When Bid Whist is played in an "uptown" contract, the cards rank: ace (high), king, queen, jack, 10, 9, 8, 7, 6, 5, 4, 3, 2.
 When the contract is played "downtown," the cards rank in reverse, from ace (high), 2, 3, 4, 5, 6, 7, 8, 9, 10, jack, queen, king (low).
 Thus, aces are the best cards in either the uptown or downtown formats, which will be described later.
 In all trump contracts, the big joker ranks best, and the little joker is second best.
 In notrump contracts, the jokers are of no value.

 The goal of the bidders is to make the contracted bid.
 The object for the opponents is to defeat the bid.
 The partnership with the most points at the end of play wins the game.